platformsh/platformsh-docs/guides/configuration/drupal_application.md

 In this example, we are only using the ``mysql`` service.
 You can use more services (redis, solr...) if you need.

-We are also supposing that your Drupal codebase is at the root of your Git repository.
-If it's not the case, you can change the ``document_root`` to the proper folder where your Drupal files are located.
+This example presumes that your Drupal codebase is in the "web" directory of your repository.
+If it's not the case, you can change the ``root`` to the proper folder where your Drupal files are located.
+Note that putting your Drupal webroot at the root of the repository is not supported.